 Less than 200 copies of the collector’s edition leather-bound version of The Wind in the Willows of Bucks County are available to the public for a donation of $250 or more to Heritage Conservancy’s Keeping the Promise (KTP) fund.
-This book is a community gift and high-end collector’s item that will be cherished for years to come, and it is available just in time for the holidays.
+This book is a community gift and high-end collector’s item that will be cherished for years to come.

-Please click HERE fill out the form and click the “submit” button to securely send your tax-deductible donation.
+Please fill out the form below and click the “submit” button once to securely send your tax-deductible donation.
 All fields are required.